Modern Slavery Act

 Modern Slavery Mission Statement

-“As a leading national supplier of food packaging products, FPA Australia recognises that modern slavery and human trafficking continue to be major concerns that pose significant challenges for industries worldwide.
+“As a leading national supplier of food packaging products, FPA Envirochoice recognises that modern slavery and human trafficking continue to be major concerns that pose significant challenges for industries worldwide.
 In line with our company values, we are committed to continuous improvement of our operations and practices to eliminate modern slavery and human trafficking within our supply chains.
-FPA Australia maintains a zero-tolerance approach to modern slavery and will continue to act with integrity in all of our business arrangements”.
+FPA Envirochoice maintains a zero-tolerance approach to modern slavery and will continue to act with integrity in all of our business arrangements”.

 - Ethical Sourcing Policy